Skip to Content

 5. ‪Rachael Brown of Nate & Rachel suggests splitting your cash among different pockets, zippers, and bags.
 “It’s a good idea to keep some cash and a credit card in a money clip in a pocket separate from your wallet.”

-when traveling, keep an extra credit card and money in a pocket away from the rest of your valuables.
+When traveling, keep an extra credit card and money in a pocket away from the rest of your valuables.

 Even if a thief or pickpocket gets your wallet, you still have cash and a credit card.